Government refuses to extend free school meals eligibility despite cost crisis

 Daisy Cooper, deputy leader of the Lib Dems, said the refusal to extend free school meals was “shameful”, adding: “Parents are being priced out of nutritious meals and Conservatives have failed to offer even a scintilla of support.

-She said: “The new education secretary, Gillian Keegan, must immediately review eligibility for free school meals to ensure the most vulnerable children aren’t going hungry.”
+“The new education secretary, Gillian Keegan, must immediately review eligibility for free school meals to ensure the most vulnerable children aren’t going hungry.”

-The Independent has partenered with the Food Foundation for the Feed the Future campaign to call for extention of free school meals to all children in poverty in England.
+The Independent has partnered with the Food Foundation for the Feed the Future campaign to call for an extention of free school meals to all children in poverty in England.
 More than 200,000 people have now signed our petition.

 A study by PwC showed that the cost of extending free school meals is outweighed by the health and attainment gains.
 The accounting firm reported a net benefit to the economy of £2.4bn over 20 years.